juancholopes/juancholopes/README.md

 </div>

 Hello everyone, my name is **Juan Carlos Lopez**, affectionately called **Juancho**.
-I was born and raised in a small town dedicated to **☕ coffee production**.
+I was born and raised in a small countryside town dedicated to **☕ specialty coffee production** in Colombia.
+My parents are from the countryside and dedicate themselves to producing **specialty coffee** - I grew up in the countryside and it's something I'm deeply **proud of**.
+I love coffee, and it's curious how almost all developers seem to share this same passion!

 I started programming and fell in love with this industry a few years ago.
-Like everyone when starting in the world of software development, there are countless paths to choose from.
-At first, I wanted to dedicate myself to **🔐 cybersecurity**, but little by little I leaned towards **🌐 web development** and, in general, developing applications and services that can be deployed on **☁️ cloud infrastructure**.
-I like to **📚 read** and **🎵 listen to music**, I like to be **💯 honest** and **🤝 help people**.
-I have several projects and goals that I plan to achieve.
-I hope you like my work - I always try to be **📐 organized** in everything.
+Like everyone starting in the world of software development, there are countless paths to choose from.
+Initially, I wanted to dedicate myself to **🔐 cybersecurity**, but gradually I found my calling in **🌐 web development** and, more broadly, developing applications and services that can be deployed on **☁️ cloud infrastructure**.

+Beyond coding, I love to **📚 read** and **🎵 listen to music**.
+I believe in being **💯 honest** and **🤝 helping others**.
+I have several projects and ambitious goals that I'm determined to achieve.
+I hope you enjoy my work - I always strive to be **📐 organized and methodical** in everything I do, from life to code.

 <div align="center">